kottans/mock-repo/README.md

 The change can be anything you like, for example: fixing a typo in README.md.
 Consider this phrase, for example:

-*This is an internationally missspelled phprase*
+*This is an internationally missspelled phrase*

 Tell other kottans a couple of words and add a fancy picture.